plus3it/spel/README.md

 two projects, it's recommended that any changes made to AMIgen7 or AMIgen8 be tested with spel prior to merging changes to either project's master branch.

-To facilitate this testing, the runtime-variables:
+To facilitate this testing, the following runtime-variables were added to spel:

 - `amigen7_source_branch`
 - `amigen7_source_url`